Asterisk (*) after last name denotes student co-author.

 Steve G. Hoffman, PI.
 “Managing the Unimaginable: Knowledge Production, Prediction, and Anticipatory Technology among Toronto Area Disaster Management Professionals.”
 Multi-year, multi-method project examining the epistemic cultures of professional disaster managers in the Greater Toronto Area.

 Steve G. Hoffman.
 “The Imaginary Worlds of Disaster Management.”
-Draft available.
+Working paper.

 Katelin Albert*, Steve.
 G. Hoffman, and Sherri Klassen.
 “Undone and Rearranged Science: Knowledge Politics and Canadian Health Research.”
 Draft available.